afnanenayet/afnan.io/content/about.md

 ### Professional

-- Incoming software engineer at Blend Labs on the infrastructure team
+- Software engineer at Blend Labs on the infrastructure team (2019 - present)
 - Interned at Capital One doing machine learning work with Payments API team (2018)
 - Interned for Blend Labs on the infrastructure team (2017)